sylefeb/Silice/projects/pipeline_sort/README.md

 ## What this does

-This algorithm is designed to sort a stream of N values as they come in.
+This algorithm is designed to sort a stream of *exactly* N values as they come in.
 The sort is pipelined such that if N values are received, they are sorted N cycles after the last one came in (linear time!).
 Of course there is no free lunch, and this comes at the cost of a pipeline of depth N.
 So beyond being a fun -- and hopefully interesting -- example, this will only be useful in practice for